Search for missing Franklin student, 20, expands to Bellingham

-FRANKLIN, MA (WHDH) - After uncovering possible clues in a Franklin man’s disappearance, police continued their search Tuesday for 20-year-old who has not been seen since Sunday morning.
+BELLINGHAM, MA (WHDH) — After uncovering possible clues in a Franklin college student’s disappearance, police continued their search Tuesday for a 20-year-old who has not been seen since Sunday morning.

 Doherty’s friends said they tried to get him to spend the night, but he instead insisted on walking to his home, which was about a half mile away.
 That was the last anyone saw of Doherty.